francescovallone/acanthis/.website/types/nullable.md

 # Nullable

-Nullable types are types that can be `null` in addition to their normal values.
-This is useful for when you want to represent a value that may or may not be present.
+Nullable validator are used to represent a value that may or may not be present.

 ## How it works

-The nullable type is a wrapper around another type.
+The nullable validator is a wrapper around another type.
 It allows the value to be `null` in addition to the normal values of the wrapped type.

 ```dart
 import 'package:acanthis/acanthis.dart';